sri-rang/browserdb/readme.markdown

 ### Mission

-A document based database is needed on the browser.
-IndexedDB fills in this gap but has a terribly confusing API.
+IndexedDB has a terribly confusing API.
+Can we better it?

 Can we provide a simpler API for IndexedDB?
 Can we make this API similar to popular document based data stores?

-Enter BrowserDB.
+*Enter BrowserDB*

 ### In-browser only

 BrowserDB should be used in the browser only.
 It is not a server side JavaScript library.

-It depends on the browser.
+### Inspiration

+MongoDB has a excellent API.
+It makes querying and working with the datastore pleasurable.

+BrowserDB hopes to deliver a similar experience to developers.

 ### IndexedDB